intelligence38000/android-docs/src/pages/plugins/overview/building.md

 ---
 title: "Building"
-description: "Read official documentation on the Mapbox Android Building Plugin and how its several lines of code can help you add 3D buildings to your Android app's map. "
+description: "Read official documentation on the Mapbox Android Building Plugin and how its several lines of code can help you add 3D buildings to your Android app's map."
 prependJs:
-  - |
-    import {
-      BUILDING_PLUGIN_VERSION
-    } from '../../../constants';
+  - "import constants from '../../../constants';"
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---